awsdocs/amazon-eks-user-guide/doc_source/getting-started-console.md

    kubectl get nodes --watch
    ```

-1. \(GPU nodes only\) If you chose a GPU instance type and the Amazon EKS\-optimized accelerated AMI, then you must apply the [NVIDIA device plugin for Kubernetes](https://github.com/NVIDIA/k8s-device-plugin) as a DaemonSet on your cluster with the following command\.
+1. \(GPU nodes only\) If you chose a GPU instance type and the Amazon EKS optimized accelerated AMI, then you must apply the [NVIDIA device plugin for Kubernetes](https://github.com/NVIDIA/k8s-device-plugin) as a DaemonSet on your cluster with the following command\.

    ```
    kubectl apply -f https://raw.githubusercontent.com/NVIDIA/k8s-device-plugin/v0.6.0/nvidia-device-plugin.yml